-The average businessperson might be inclined to think that the success of their website is solely dependent on the basic aesthetic of their online space.
+The average businessperson might be inclined to think that the success of there is solely dependent on the basic aesthetic of their online space.
 The reality is that there are so many other factors that play a part in this success.

 Sure, the visual appeal of your website is important, but a nice display of content can be accomplished with the purchasing of a template, a worthwhile investment for any business.
 Still, Improving the overall functionality and usability of your web design is one of the first steps you want to take in keeping your audience around, once you’ve nailed your sites look.